MicrosoftLearning/APL-1004-deploy-configure-azure-monitor/Instructions/Labs/LAB_05_exercise_configure_alerts.md

     module: 'Guided Project - Deploy and configure Azure Monitor'
 ---

-This guided project consists of the four exercises:

-- Exercise 1: Deploy Log Analytics
-- Exercise 2: Monitor web apps
-- Exercise 3: Configure monitoring for compute services
-- **Exercise 4: Configure alerts**

-In Exercise 4, you configure two specific alerts: an action group to send an email, and an alert for virtual machine CPU utilization.
+## Skilling tasks

-- Task 1: Create an action group to send an email
+- Create an action group to send an email
-- Task 2: Create an alert for virtual machine CPU utilization
+- Create an alert for virtual machine CPU utilization

 ## Exercise instructions

-**Task 1: Create an action group to send an email**
+### Create an action group to send an email

 1. In the Azure Portal Search Bar, enter **Monitor** and select **Monitor** from the list of results.
 1. Select **Alerts** in the navigation menu.